By Sarah Sladek

 When Generation Z was born, it was symbolic they were named after the last letter in the alphabet because their arrival marked the end of clearly defined roles, traditions, and experiences.
 In fact, Gen Z came of age on the heels of what has been referred to as the most disruptive decade of the last century.

-I think many leaders thought this pace of change would eventually slow down, questioning how much more change our economy and businesses could endure.
+Many leaders thought this pace of change would eventually slow down, questioning how much more change our economy and businesses could endure.
 What these leaders didn’t take into consideration was that coming of age during an era of disruption means that Zs were born to disrupt – and they’re just getting started.
 Zs, as a generation, were shaped to find their own way rather than follow a formula – but maybe that’s exactly what we need right now.

 Undoubtedly, innovation will continue to occur, and some businesses and leaders won’t be able to keep pace.
 This is evolution.
 The same thing happened at the beginning of the last century.
 The difference is that change is happening faster, with more significant and lasting impacts than ever before.